Aur3lienH/Neurocore/README.md

-# Neurocore (NEUROCORE Engine Using Recursive Operations for Computational Optimization and Research Excellence)
+<h2> Neurocore (NEUROCORE Engine Using Recursive Operations for Computational Optimization and Research Excellence)</h2>

 ## 1. Introduction